tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 This report explains the technical underpinnings of Rank-1 Constraint Systems (R1CSs) as applied to Bulletproofs.

-The literature on the use of R1CSs in zero-knowledge (ZK) proofs, for example in zk-SNARKs, shows that this mathematical tool is used simply as one part of many in a complex process towards achieving the proof.
+The literature on the use of R1CSs in zero-knowledge (ZK) proofs, for example in zero-knowledge Succinct Non-interactive ARguments of Knowledge (zk-SNARKs), shows that this mathematical tool is used simply as one part of many in a complex process towards achieving the proof [[N1]].
 Not much attention is given to it, not even in explaining what "rank-1" actually means.
 Although the terminology is similar to the traditional _rank of a matrix_ in linear algebra, examples on the Internet do not yield a _reduced matrix with only one non-zero row or column_.